This post may contain affiliate links. Please read our disclosure policy.

 How to make the most delicious apple fritters:

 2. Mix the fritter batter.
 Add the dry ingredients to a bowl and whisk to combine.
-Then add the beaten eggs, melted butter, and buttermilk to the bowl.
+Then add the wet ingredients: beaten eggs, melted butter, and buttermilk to the bowl.
 Stir in the diced apples until evenly combined.

 close up shot of fritter with sparkling sugar